 Come to Whispering Woods and find out why the West was fun!
 This unique riding adventure can include overnights with camping and picnicking as well as trail rides and pony rides.
-They also have a cabin for rent and primitive campsites.
+They also have a primitive campsites.
 265 Wright Lane, Georgetown, KY 40324.
 (502) 570-9663.

 Experienced riders may want more than a trail ride.
 Enjoy jumping or dressage?
 Make an appointment at Sunburst Horsemanship School, 30 minutes from downtown Lexington at 1129 Durham Lane in Nicholasville.
 (859) 224-8480.
 Parents and grandparents can also arrange to introduce a child to the world of horsemanship.
 They'll get to pet and feed a horse, and take a short ride.

 Kenridge Farm, outside of Paris, offers guided Adventure Trail Rides for intermediate or experienced riders.
 You can enjoy the Bluegrass on horseback at Shaker Village, Cave Run Lake, Clay Wildlife Refuge and other locations.
 Horse, tack and transportation are provided.
 Call for reservations.
 (859) 281-0048 or (859) 321-7783.